 Why?
 Because you need to keep in mind multiple positions within a field.
 That means it will be harder for you to focus it.
 Basically, you will have to go through 3-5 job ads for each position within the field and extract the important stuff.
 And by that, I mean keywords, required skills, and frequently repeated phrases.
 You also need to be mindful of the presentation of those things.

 If your CV is focused on a job position, it will probably work for you in 61 to 80% of the cases.
 This really will depend on how detailed you are in your research.
 The more you research your desired position and use your results in your CV, the better chances you have of success.

 Why?
-Because you will do thorough research on the job position and you will incorporate the keywords and frequently repeated phrases from those descriptions in your CV (and cover letter).
-If you check 5-10 job descriptions and 10-15 job ads by different companies, you have greater chances of realizing what type of a candidate they’re looking for.
+Because you will do thorough research on the job position, and you will incorporate the keywords and frequently repeated phrases from those descriptions in your CV (and cover letter).
+If you check 5-10 job descriptions and 10-15 job ads by different companies, you have greater chances of realizing what type of candidate they’re looking for.
 This means that you will focus your CV using those elements.

 CV for a specific job ad

 If your CV is focused on a specific job ad, the chances of it being successful are between 81 and 100%.
 If you extract all the important information from the job ad and combine it with what you found in your research, you shouldn’t have any problems with landing an interview.

 Why?
 Because you will be using exact phrases and keywords that appear in the job ad, on top of the most common descriptions of the job position.
 Your only real competition will be people who have more relevant experience, company insiders, and those who pay a good CV writer.

 Again, before you start writing your CV, make sure you know what your goal is.
 Without it, you will be floating around, and you can only pray for the CV to bring results.
 Focusing your CV is very important, but it is even more important you’re being realistic.
 If you don’t meet the requirements, no matter how specific you are, you won’t get a job interview invitation.